Sillod: Economy

-Sillod Taluka is situated next to four major districts: Jalgoan in the north (94 km), Aurangabad in the south-west (65 km), Jalna in the south-east (67 km) and Buldhana in the north-east (103 km).
+Sillod Taluka is situated next to four major districts: Jalgoan in the north (94 km), Aurangabad in the south-west (65 km), Jalna in the south-east (67 km) and Buldhana in the north-east (72 km).
 It has one of the largest market in the Aurangabad district.
 It has big precious metal (gold/silver) market in main market called Sarafa market.

 The tehsil (administrative district) ranks number one in the production of maize.
 As well as corn and maize, Sillod is also a leading producer of cotton and ginger.
 The cultivation of major crops has changed over the last decade due to changes in the water landscape of the area.
 Prior to these changes the major crops were sugarcane, jowar, bajara (green millet) and cotton with very little cultivation of Ginger.
 Food processing facilities include the Siddheshwar Sahakari Sakhar Karkhana (sugar factory), as well as ginning and oil mills.

-The villages of Andhari, Palashi, Bharadi, Shivna, Ajantha, Ambhai, Golegoan, and Borgaon Bazar have had a major impact on shaping the economic prospects of Sillod tehsil.
+The villages of Andhari, Palashi, Bharadi, Shivna, Ajantha, Ambhai, Golegoan, and Borgaon Bazar have had a major impact on shaping the economic prospects of Sillod tehsil,Andhari is one of the developed village in tehsil.

 Sillod has branches of major nationalized banks including State Bank of India, State Bank of Hyderabad, Bank of Maharashtra, Central Bank of India and Bank of India.

 Tourism and culture

-Sillod lies 40 km from the world-renowned Ajanta Caves, a UNESCO World Heritage Site popular for its paintings of ancient India.
+Sillod lies 40 km from the Ajanta Caves, a UNESCO World Heritage Site popular for its paintings of ancient India.

-Temples

 In old city, at Mhasoba galli popular temple of Mhasoba Maharaj deity.
 An annual fair is (Jatra) is held in sillod city.
 The Durga Mata Temple is located just behind the Mhasoba Temple on Kerhala road.

-Mosques
+Shivaji Maharaj Statue

+Sillod is the only place where you can find a statue of Chhatrapati Shivaji Maharaj, built in front of the Jama Masjid.
+The statue was built by the late Digambar Shankar Prashad between the 1970s and 2000s and stands as a symbol of unity.

-Jama Masjid Sillod Is One Of the Biggest Masjid In Aurangabad district, and was rebuilt in 2000.
+Jama Masjid Sillod Is One Of the Biggest Masjid In Chhatrapati Sambhajinagar district, and was rebuilt in 2000.